javaGuruBY/rpaS3/homework/english/alexandr_kas/lecture1/tassk1.md

 2 Listen!
 Somebody sings. -> Listen!
 Somebody is singing.
 3 Look!
 The sun shines. -> Look!
 The sun is shining.
-4 He is not using his car every day. -> He doesn't use his car every day 5 — Where are you coming from? — I am from Canada. -> - Where are you from? - I am from Canafa.
+4 He is not using his car every day. -> He doesn't use his car every day 5 — Where are you coming from? — I am from Canada. -> - Where are you from? - I am from Canada.
 6 What happened?
 Why do you cry? -> What happened?
 Why are you crying?

 TASK3